Northern State (Sudan)

-Northern State (الولاية الشمالية DIN) is one of the 18 wilayat (states) of Sudan.
+Northern State (الولاية الشمالية DIN) is one of the 18 wilayat (states) of Sudan and the largest by area.
 It has an area of 348,765 km^{2} and an estimated population of 936,255.
-Northern Sudan was known in ancient times as Nubia.
-Jebel Uweinat is a mountain range in the area of the Egyptian-Libyan-Sudanese border.
-The state has been part of historical Sudanese kingdoms and countries such as the Mahdist State and the Kingdom of Kush.
-The state is bordering Egypt to the North, River Nile State to the east, Khartoum State to the southeast, North Kordofan to the south, and North Darfur and Libya to the west.
+The area that comprises present-day Northern State was known in ancient times as Nubia.
+The territory has been part of successive ancient and medieval polities, including the Kingdom of Kush, and in the modern era the Mahdist State.
+The state borders Egypt to the north, River Nile State to the east, Khartoum State to the southeast, North Kordofan to the south, and North Darfur and Libya to the west.
 The disputed Wadi Halfa Salient is located on the border of the state and Egypt.

+Etymology

+The name Northern State translates the Arabic Al-Wilāya al-Shamāliyya.
+The word wilāya means 'governorate' or 'state', while shamāliyya means 'northern'.
+The state was formerly known in English as the Northern Province and in Arabic as Al-Mudīrīya al-Shamāliyya, the 'Northern Directorate'.
+The state received its current designation in 1994 by presidential decree.

 History

 Northern State encompasses much of the historical region of Nubia, one of the earliest centers of civilization in the Nile Valley.
 Its location along the Nile made it a corridor for cultural exchange, trade, and political influence between inner Africa and Egypt.

-Over the centuries, the territory of present day Northern State came under the control of several successive Nubian and Sudanese polities.
-These kingdoms developed complex societies, systems of administration, and distinctive architectural traditions, leaving behind archaeological remains that form part of Sudan's national heritage.
+Over the centuries, the territory of present-day Northern State came under the control of several successive Nubian and Sudanese polities.
+The main Nubian kingdoms and states that controlled Northern State, either fully or partially, include:

-The main Nubian kingdoms and states that controlled Northern State, either fully or partially, include: The Kingdom of Kerma, one of the earliest urban centers in sub-Saharan Africa (c.
-2500), centered near modern-day Kerma.
-The Kingdom of Kush, succeeding Kerma, emerged with capitals at Napata and later Meroë (c.
-1070 BC), becoming a major regional power and ruling Egypt during the 25th Dynasty.
-Nobatia, a Christian Nubian kingdom established in Lower Nubia around the 4th century CE, with its capital at Faras.
-Makuria, centered at Dongola, was one of medieval Nubia's dominant Christian states, lasting from approximately the 6th to the 14th century CE.

-Alodia, based further south, at times exerted cultural and religious influence over northern regions during the medieval Nubian period.
-Dotawo, a late Nubian state that emerged as a successor to Makuria in the later medieval period, maintaining limited control in the region until around the 15th century CE.